Hospitals and practices across the country are looking for doctors, midwives, surgeons and 36 other healthcare occupations.

-In fact, these skills are rated by the Government as ‘Essential’ which will make it easier for you meet the immigration requirements.
+These skills are on the official Skills Shortages lists, which will make it easier for you to meet New Zealand's immigration requirements.

 Healthworkers needed now